Explore the School's many research groups, across all faculties and departments.

 Addressing the major nutrition and food-related problems that affect human development and well-being, at national and global levels.

-The Policy Innovation Research Unit (PIRU) brings together leading health and social care expertise to improve evidence-based policy-making and its implementation across the National Health Service, social care and public health.
+The Policy Innovation and Evaluation Research Unit (PIRU) brings together leading health and social care expertise to improve evidence-based policy-making and its implementation across the National Health Service, social care and public health.

 Population Studies Group